eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/value-objects/duration.md

 A `Duration` is constructed with the following two arguments:

 - `values`: A simple object of units and their quantities for the period of time the Duration is to reference.
 Only the units with values need to be passed.
 - `locale`: This optional argument provides the locale for the Duration.
 By default, the locale will be whatever is the current locale for the site (or `en`).
 This should be a `BCP47` language tag.
 Not all locales are supported.
 If the provided language tag is not available, then the value object will attempt to set it to the closest variant.
-If that's not available then an `InvalidLocale` error is thrown.
+If that's not available then an `InvalidLocale` error is thrown (an error gets thrown only if client code explicitly provides a locale, relying on the default will not throw an error because if the server locale is not available, it falls back to `en`).

 **Example:**
 ```js